mariemkallel16/HAIM_PyCaret/README.md

     Each model file can be reloaded independently if further analysis or testing is needed.
     Saving the best models for each fold allows you to compare models or even ensemble them if desired.

+All the results can be accessed via this link: https://usherbrooke-my.sharepoint.com/:f:/g/personal/kalm7073_usherbrooke_ca/EtKnOhTN1kdJmRbkziHYX9EBkgMSWzhfvXMV4lb_fZw3uQ?e=Olejde.

 ## 5. Future work
-This adaptation was done in order to test HAIM with PyCaret in order to assimilate its efficiency within our MEDomicsLab platform.
-For future work, we will continue to test tasks with multiple variations in order to have better results.
+This adaptation aims to evaluate HAIM with PyCaret to better understand its effectiveness within the MEDomicsLab platform.
+Moving forward, we plan to test additional task variations to further optimize performance.

 ## Project Tree
 ```